AI for Financial Advisors

-AI for Financial Advisors: How to Automate Your Practice with OpenClaw
+AI for Financial Advisors: How to Automate Your Practice with Claude Code

 The average financial advisor spends less than half their week actually talking to clients.
 The rest is eaten by portfolio reports, compliance paperwork, and meeting prep.
 Here's how to claw that time back with a free AI assistant.

-OpenClaw is a free, open-source AI assistant that handles the repetitive work so financial advisors can focus on what matters.
+Claude Code is Anthropic's official agentic CLI — an AI assistant that lives in your terminal, reads your files, and runs the repetitive work so financial advisors can focus on what matters.
 Here's exactly how to set it up for your practice.

 Why Financial Advisors Need AI Now